 The ACNC can investigate any payments if they are potentially unreasonable, or in breach of ACNC Governance Standards.

 It is common for charities to gather information and data as they do their work.
 This might include information about their staff and volunteers, as well as sensitive donor data or other contact details.

+It is essential that charities manage people's information and data in a responsible way.
 A charity’s operations and reputation are likely to be affected by any failure to establish proper information and data management procedures.

 Smaller charities with fewer resources can be especially vulnerable in these areas.

-Charities also need to ensure that their advocacy does not constitute a ‘disqualifying purpose’.
+However, charities also need to ensure that their advocacy does not constitute a ‘disqualifying purpose’.
 The two purposes which will disqualify a charity are:

 - promoting or opposing a political party or candidate for political office.

 For information specific to how charities can undertake advocacy during an election, see our guidance about charities, elections and advocacy.

 If your charity chooses to fundraise, there are a number of issues to consider, particularly if a third party is involved.

 It is important that any fundraising has adequate processes in place to protect people in vulnerable circumstances – those who may not be in a position to make a confident, informed choice about donating to your charity.
 Our guide about fundraising and people in vulnerable circumstances provides more information.